meinhoonharsh/30-Days-of-ML-Challenge/days.md

 ### Day 6
 Created a ML Model for Logistic Regression using sklearn and visulized it using matplotlib.
 You can have a look at code in [03_logistic_regression.py](03_logistic_regression.py)

+### Day 7
+Completed Logistic Regression Model and started working on a fully fledged model using Boston Housing Dataset

+### Day 8
+Still working on yesterday's Model. while working on it studied about Correlation, Imputed , Sklearn DesigningStill working on yesterday's Model. while working on it studied about Correlation, Imputed , Sklearn Designing